Omar Ramos: Valladolid

 Prior to being released in June 2012, Omar was loaned to Segunda División teams UD Almería and SD Huesca.
 The latter bought him on a permanent basis, loaning him immediately to Real Valladolid in the top flight.

 In his debut campaign with the Castile and León side, Omar was regularly played by manager Miroslav Đukić, scoring his only goal in the Spanish top division on 1 June 2013 in a 4–2 away loss against RCD Mallorca.
 Subsequently, Valladolid signed him to a four-year contract.

 Leganés

-Omar moved to CD Leganés on 4 August 2015, after agreeing to a one-year contract.
+Omar moved to CD Leganés on 4 August 2015, agreeing to a one-year contract.
 On 3 July of the following year, after achieving promotion to the top tier, he renewed his link until 2018.

 Later career

 On 4 December 2018, free agent Omar joined second division club Real Oviedo on a 2 1/2-year deal.
-On 29 January 2020, he signed an 18-month contract with SD Ponferradina of the same league.
+In January 2020, he signed an 18-month contract with SD Ponferradina of the same league.

 On 26 February 2022, aged 34, Ramos moved to Rajasthan United FC on a one-year deal.
 He made his debut in the Indian I-League on 8 March, in a 1–0 home victory over Aizawl FC.
 He scored his first goal on 6 April, through a 25-meter free kick in the 2–1 defeat at Mohammedan SC.